BalintCsala/ConfigurableVanillaShaders/README.md

 "enumValues": [{"name": "A", "value": 0}, {"name": "B", "value": 1}, {"name": "C", "value": 2}],
 ```

-The shaders will get the value of the selected option as a float.
+The shaders will get the value of the selected option as an integer.

 ## Opening a PR